RoboSharkFall/ME5413_Final_Project/README.md

 ------

-This work conducts the Mapping and Navigation of the robot in the Gazebo world **Assemble Line**, there are mainly 2 works conducted, which is shown below.
+This work conducts the Mapping and Navigation of the robot in the Gazebo world **Assemble Line**, there are mainly 2 works conducted, which are shown below.

 > * Mapping the environment by using the Jackal Robot.
-> * Navigate the robot to the assenble line, packing area and vehicle respectively.
+> * Navigate the robot to the assembly line, packing area, and vehicle respectively.

 Now it is going to introduce how to run every work :

-#Dependencies
+# Dependencies
 ------------------------------------------------------------
 > * **System Requirements**:
  * Ubuntu 20.04 (18.04 not yet tested)